You can make tender keto zucchini bread in a few simple steps.

 If you prefer a sweetener that's more similar to sugar, you can replace the syrup with a granulated sweetener of your choice.
 Look for sweeteners that are made from erithrytol, stevia, allulose, or monkfruit.

 Brands like Swerve and Thrive Market's Switch are made with a combination of a few different granulated sweeteners so they have the most authentic sugar-style flavor and have the ideal texture for baking.

 How to Make Zucchini Bread

-- Add the almond flour, salt, baking soda, and cinnamon to a large mixing bowl and whisk until combined.
+- Add the almond flour, salt, baking powder, and cinnamon to a large mixing bowl and whisk until combined.

 - Add the coconut oil, maple flavored syrup, vanilla extract, and eggs and mix until combined and no lumps remain.